top of page

 Retouching Magic with Frequency Separation

-If you are like me and shoot lots of portraits, one of the most important tools of your post-production is producing a flawless image for your clients.
+If you are like me and shoot lots of portraits, one of the most important tools of your post-production is producing flawless skin for your clients.

 I used to retouch in Photoshop with the clone tool on “light” at 30% opacity.
-The results were good, but took a long time – and in the cloning process, the tone and textures sometimes changed.
+The results were good, but took a long time – and in the cloning process, the tone and textures of the skin changed, often looking unrealistic.
 Then I invested in Portrait Pro software to make my life easier.
 The results were nice, but often too artificial for my liking, and there was WAY too many choices – like make-up and hair color correction – that didn't work that well.

 I needed a realistic solution – as you probably do too!

-I had heard about the Frequency Separation technique in Photoshop, used by professional retouchers for that "Vogue Magazine" look of perfection.
+I had heard about the Frequency Separation technique in Photoshop, used by professional retouchers.
 I decided to try it myself.
 Not only is it Fabulous with a capital “F” – but very easy to execute.

 bottom of page